johnpeterdrake/TableauSupplementalCode/README.md

 Note that each file is prefaced by a capital letter.
 The letter indicates the order I recommend the files are run in.
 Later files often require the outputs of earlier files in order to run.

+Also please note that in order to save space I don't include any data in this repo.
+In order to run the files you'll have to download the following files:
+- For the California wine folder you'll need to download the ratings data from the Kaggle link in the California wine section and place it in the '/data/reviews' folder
+- For the Sudoku folder you'll need to download the sudoku file from the Kaggle link in the Sudoku section and place it in the 'data' folder
+- For the Lego colours folder you'll need to download all files from the Kaggle link in the Lego section and place them in the 'data' folder

 My Tableau profile is https://public.tableau.com/profile/jonathan.drake